comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 In this part of the studio, **as a team**:

 1. List out the hypotheses for your project.
-Remember to use the structure in the chapter on [experimentation](sec:experimentation).
+Remember to use the structure in the ebook chapter on [experimentation](https://uq.pressbooks.pub/introduction-software-innovation/chapter/experimentation-testing-and-validation/).

-2. Derive a list of interview questions that test these hypothesis.
-Remember to use the tips in the chapter on [interviews](sec:interviews).
+2. Derive a list of interview questions that test these hypotheses.
+Remember to use the tips in the ebook chapter on [interviews](https://uq.pressbooks.pub/introduction-software-innovation/chapter/interviews/).

 After the studio, create test cards for your hypothesis and start interviewing, as outlined in this week's homework.